Celebrate fall by creating a personalized fall bucket list sign for your family! Use printable cards to add your favorite seasonal activities.

 Step Three: Attach a length of twine to your wood board.
 Start by taping the ends to the back of the board, so you can adjust positioning and the length of the twine.

-Add the cards to the twine using clothespins and then readjust the length of the twine until you are happy with how much the cards swoop.
+Step Four: Add the cards to the twine using clothespins and then readjust the length of the twine until you are happy with how much the cards swoop.
 Once all of the twine has been added, you can hot glue the twine in place.
-I keep my held with tape, since I plan to reuse this board for each bucket list including Christmas, where I will want to change the color of my twine.
+I keep mine held with tape, since I plan to reuse this board for each bucket list including Christmas, where I will want to change the color of my twine.

 Repeat for the other strands of twine you plan on adding to the board.
 My board fit three strands of twine with five cards on them, so I included 15 bucket list cards.

-Step Four: Add the title label to the top of the board.
-I used tape bubbles on the back so I can replace it it with Halloween and Christmas bucket list titles.
+Step Five: Add the title label to the top of the board.
+I used tape bubbles on the back so I can replace it with Halloween and Christmas bucket list titles.
 There is an editable version of the labels included so you can personalize your sign.
 Add your family’s name like “The Smith Family’s Fall Bucket List” or use the names of your children like “Sarah and Todd’s Fall Bucket List”.

 The fall bucket list sign is finished!
 I love how it turned out!
 One of my favorite parts is how interactive it is.
 Kids can help unclip the activities as you finish them.
 I’m also really happy I can reuse this same board for the other bucket lists I plan to do this year, like Halloween and Christmas.
 I plan to leave the orange twine for Halloween but will switch it for Christmas :)